rostislav-matveev/FvwmPy/README.md

   *stderr*-stream will be the same as for FVWM.
 Logging functions print the severity level followed by the alias of the module followed by the formatted message.
-The behavior of these functions is affected by the value of `m.logger.level`.
-Only messages with severity not less then `m.logger.level` will be printed.
+The behavior of these functions is affected by the value returned by `m.logger.getEffectiveLevel()`.
+Only messages with severity not less then that level will be printed.
 Use `m.logger.setLevel(value)` to change logging level.

 - **`m.sendmessage(msg, context_window=None, finished=False)`**